ngsutils/ngsutils.github.com/modules/bamutils/basecall/index.md

     -mask  val     The bitmask to use for filtering reads by flag (default 1540 - see SAM format for details)

-    -minorpct pct  Require a minor call to be within [pct] percent of the consensus call.
-Calculated as #minor / #consensus.
-                   (0.0 -> 1.0, default 0.01)
+    -minorpct pct  Require a minor call to be at least [pct] of the total count (0.0 -> 1.0, default 0.04)

-    -hettest       Calculate alternative allele frequency
+    -altfreq       Calculate alternative allele frequency

     -showgaps      Report gaps/splice-junctions in RNA-seq data